arm61/pylj/docs/source/particles-and-potentials.md

 argon
 ```

 Masses go in as atomic mass units because that is the number in a data book.
-Once the particles are in a simulation, their masses are stored in kilograms.
+Once the particles are in a simulation, `masses` reports them in kilograms.

 ## The pair potential